 Yes.
 When you arrive back on UK soil, you’ll currently have two weeks of mandatory quarantine to look forward to.

 The policy was implemented on 8 June and put in place indefinitely.

-Countries regarded as “safe” by the Joint Biosecurity Centre – which was set up to coordinate the government’s response to the pandemic – will be exempt from mandatory quarantine.
+Countries regarded as “low-risk” by the Joint Biosecurity Centre – which was set up to coordinate the government’s response to the pandemic – are no longer subject to mandatory quarantine.

 Portugal was not included on the initial list of countries exempt from quarantine and, while it was hoped it would be added on the next round of reviews, it missed out once more.